Batch-1-DwAWS-2025/Robot_Shop_Documentation/0-nginx.md

 ### 🌍 Forward Proxy
 - **What it does**: Acts like a middleman that the client (user) chooses to use. 🕵️
 - **Key Features**:
+  - **Client-Centric**: Client is aware of existence of proxy, we intentionally send the traffic through proxy server.
   - **Hides Client Identity**: Keeps the user’s IP address secret for privacy. 🕶️
   - **Controls Access**: Blocks certain websites or content from being accessed. 🚫
   - **Caching**: Saves frequently visited content to load it faster next time. ⚡